VincentRouvreau/github_pages_render_for_python_notebooks/slides.md

-% Demandez le programme
+% Café LoOPS - notebooks rendering
 % Vincent Rouvreau
-% 26 november 2019
+% 4th of February 2020

 ## What were the problems ?